Log in or create a free Rosenverse account to watch this video.

 •

-Design ops in agencies must extend beyond technology to encompass people, processes, and practices for true strategic impact.
+Design ops in agencies must expand beyond technology focus to include people, process, and practice to foster parity and inclusion.

 -